dani-garcia/vaultwarden/README.md

 This can be configured in [vaultwarden directly](https://github.com/dani-garcia/vaultwarden/wiki/Enabling-HTTPS) or using a third-party reverse proxy ([some examples](https://github.com/dani-garcia/vaultwarden/wiki/Proxy-examples)).

-If you have an available domain name, you can get HTTPS certificates with [Let's Encrypt](https://letsencrypt.org/), or you can generate self-signed certificates with utilities like [mkcert](https://github.com/FiloSottile/mkcert).
+If you have an available domain name, you can get HTTPS certificates with [Let's Encrypt](https://letsencrypt.org/), or you can generate any self-signed certificates with utilities like [mkcert](https://github.com/FiloSottile/mkcert).
 Some proxies automatically do this step, like Caddy (see examples linked above).

 ## Usage
 See the [vaultwarden wiki](https://github.com/dani-garcia/vaultwarden/wiki) for more information on how to configure and run the vaultwarden server.

 ## Get in touch
-To ask a question, offer suggestions or new features or to get help configuring or installing the software, please use [GitHub Discussions](https://github.com/dani-garcia/vaultwarden/discussions) or [the forum](https://vaultwarden.discourse.group/).
+To ask a question and or offer suggestions or new features or to get help configuring or installing the software, please use [GitHub Discussions](https://github.com/dani-garcia/vaultwarden/discussions) or [the forum](https://vaultwarden.discourse.group/).

 If you spot any bugs or crashes with vaultwarden itself, please [create an issue](https://github.com/dani-garcia/vaultwarden/issues/).
 Make sure you are on the latest version and there aren't any similar issues open, though!